This post contains affiliate links. Please see our disclosure policy.

 Notes

-• Soup too thick after blending ?
-Go ahead and add some more broth until you reach your preferred consistency.
+If the soup is thicker than you’d like after blending, add some more broth until you reach your preferred consistency.